charlie-casserly/CV/README.md

 ## Hobbies

 <strike>Any cool stuff that makes you a super part of a software development team</strike>
 I've played electric guitar since I was a teenager and started taking piano lessons two years ago.
-I'm also an avid gamer, so if I'm not slapping keys on my piano I'll be found slapping buttons on a controller of some sort instead.
+I'm also an avid gamer, so if I'm not slapping keys on my piano I'll be found slapping buttons on a controller of some sort.
 I recently tried to take up skateboarding but it hurt a lot so I gave up.
 Always trying new things!